aliensurge/test-env/spark_POC.md

 +---------+-----+
 ```

-This demonstrates Spark’s ability to process and aggregate telemetry logs in-memory using SQL-like syntax.

 ---

-✅ Next Steps:
+## Summary

+Apache Spark is an incredibly powerful tool for large-scale data processing.
+In the context of Uptycs, it can help transform, aggregate, and analyze telemetry logs at scale.

+This POC demonstrates how Spark can:
+- Simulate a telemetry dataset
+- Execute distributed queries using Spark SQL
+- Deliver aggregated insights for threat severity analytics

+Future enhancements can include:
-- Integrate Spark Streaming with Kafka (real-time ingestion)
+- Real-time streaming with Kafka
-- Save Spark output to Parquet or push to downstream systems (e.g., S3, PostgreSQL)
+- Output to persistent storage like S3 or Parquet
-- Build a Spark ML pipeline for anomaly detection
+- Use MLlib for pattern or anomaly detection